da-yin/ccbr1016-RNAseq/analysis/RNAseq.md

 functions or processes are over-represented (enriched) in differentially expressed genes (DEGs).Pathway enrichment was performed using pre-ranked Gene Set Enrichment Analysis (GSEA) with the KEGG and Reactome genesets from the Molecular Signatures Database.
+Differentially expressed genes that led to the perturbation of aminoacyl tRNA biosynthesis and serine family amino acid biosynthetic process were identified.

 ``` r
 suppressMessages(library(rgl))